pmolensky/com.popp/README.md

 c. check if effective and retry to the desired value

 ## Change Log:

+### v 1.1.1
+**added:**
+004001 - PoPP Smoke Detector and Siren
+005206 - PoPP Weather

+These devices are added just by reading the documentation.
+PoPP.Eu is known for its limited documantation , so please report to me if you
+have one of these devices for testing.

 ### v 1.1.0 - Warning - re-pair could be needed
 **update:**